Different Types of Painkillers

 Types of Painkillers

-There are three main painkiller categories, based on how they work: type of pain, physiology of the patient, and length of time over which the medication will be used are all factors in choosing.
-The first two listed below are available over the counter, the third requires a prescription.
+There are three main types of painkillers, or categories, based on how they work: type of pain, physiology of the patient, and length of time over which the medication will be used are all factors in choosing.
+The first two types of painkillers listed below are available over the counter, the third requires a prescription.

 1. Non-steroidal anti-inflammatory drugs (NSAIDS) are the most common pain relief medicines.
 Every day more than 30 million Americans use them to soothe headaches, sprains, arthritis symptoms, and other daily discomforts, as well as to lower fever and reduce swelling.
 Examples include ibuprofen, diclofenac, and naproxen.
 Aspirin also falls into this category, but it is mainly prescribed in small doses to help to keep the blood from clotting.